sophieF1/nodejs-docker-demo/README.md

 # nodejs-docker-demo
-Simple nodejs app to demonstrate multi-stage-build in docker
+Simple Node.js app to demonstrate multi-stage-build in docker